-Our Board of Directors is currently comprised of Paul C. Kreuch, Jr., Dennis F. McManus, Peter A. Lesser, Philip Christopher, Ari M. Shalam, Fred S. Klipsch, John J. Shalam, Patrick M. Lavelle and Charles M. Stoehr, all with terms ending at the 2013 Annual Meeting of Shareholders.
+Our Board of Directors is currently comprised of Paul C. Kreuch, Jr., Peter A. Lesser, Stan Glasgow, Ari M. Shalam, Fred S. Klipsch, John J. Shalam, Patrick M. Lavelle and Charles M. Stoehr, all with terms ending at the 2014 Annual Meeting of Shareholders.
 Under the Company's restated bylaws, all directors are elected at each annual meeting of shareholders, to hold office until the expiration of their term or until their respective successors are elected and shall qualify.
-Messrs.
-Christopher and McManus have notified the Company that they will not seek re-election to the Board this year.
-The Board has nominated eight directors, to be elected at the 2013 annual meeting to serve until the next annual meeting, or until a successor is elected and has qualified, or until his earlier death, resignation or removal.
+The Board has nominated all eight directors to be elected at the 2014 annual meeting to serve until the next annual meeting, or until a successor is elected and has qualified, or until his earlier death, resignation or removal.

-The ages, principal occupations, certain directorships held (including all directorships held within the past five years), specific experience, qualifications, attributes and skills that led to the conclusion that the nominee should serve as a director, and other information as of May 31, 2013 with respect to our nominees and directors are shown below.
+The ages, principal occupations, certain directorships held (including all directorships held within the past five years), specific experience, qualifications, attributes and skills that led to the conclusion that the nominee should serve as a director, and other information as of June 6, 2014 with respect to our nominees and directors are shown below.
 Diversity is one of the factors that the Board of Directors considers in identifying nominees for director.
 This means that the Board of Directors seeks nominees who bring a variety of business backgrounds, experiences and perspectives to the Board.
 We believe that the backgrounds and qualifications of the directors, considered as a group, should provide a broad diversity of experience, professions, skills, knowledge and abilities that will allow the Board to fulfill its responsibilities.
 In selecting director nominees, the Board of Directors considers all aspects of a potential nominee's background, including leadership skills, integrity, educational background, business and professional experience, business acumen, diversity of viewpoints, and other qualities.
 The Board's goal is to identify individuals who will enhance and add valuable perspective to the Board and who will help us capitalize on business opportunities in a challenging and highly competitive market.
 The Board of Directors has not adopted a formal diversity policy with regard to the selection of director nominees.